 We are having a very high level of success with this program.
 The kids stay in the program at least five months.
 About 85 percent of these kids leave us with an apartment, with a place to live, with a job, with benefits.
-We also feel, for those kids who do not have jobs with benefits, that Medicaid remains a very, very imporfought the subway and everything else to get to work, and to keep that job.
+We also feel, for those kids who do not have jobs with benefits, that Medicaid remains a very, very important benefit for them.